Course of Study

 C. First Umbrella—Writer’s Bible (3rd or 4th year) –Four 9 Week Contracts + Umbrella Project (Writing responses to/development of The Writer’s Bible

-D. Second Umbrella—Novel-writing (3rd, 4th or 5th year) This level will engage in a series of short workshops and assignments which aid in the writing of a novel.
+D. Second Umbrella—Longform Writing Project (3rd, 4th or 5th year) This level will engage in a series of short workshops and assignments which aid in the writing of a novella or other full-length work.
 Additionally, each of the contracts will focus on writing the novel.

 E. Third Umbrella—Modeled Writing

 When a reader can appreciate the components that go into good writing, they then gain perhaps the most important tool they have as a writer: the ability to edit and revise their own work– word by word, sentence by sentence.
 The goal of this project is to improve your abilities as a close reader and writer.

 F. Senior Seminar Curriculum—Seniors have a separate curriculum focusing on several large projects that reflect their growth as writers and time at DSA.

 In addition to the requirements listed above, students will complete additional poem and story assignments that are introduced by CW teachers and guest artists.
 Other whole class assignments include: author appreciation assignments, responses to teacher, guest artist and peer writing exercises, explications, critiques & multi-genre projects.